dancer1325/eclipse.pde/docs/User_Guide.md

 Plug-in
 -------

+* uses
-A **plug-in** is used to group your code into a modular, extendable and sharable unit.
+  * group your code | modular, extendable and sharable unit

-Plug-ins are modular as each plug-in contains some portion of code.
-The plug-in specifies other plug-ins (or java packages) it requires to be available to run and it also specifies the set of java packages it provides.
-An Eclipse based program or product will contain multiple plug-ins, which can be added, replaced or removed to alter the functionality of the program.

-Plug-ins are extendable using extensions and extension points.
-A plug-in can provide one or more extension points so other plug-ins can add to the functionality of the plug-in.
-A plug-in may also provide extensions to connect to other plug-ins.

-Plug-ins are sharable.
-A plug-in can be exported as a directory or as a jar which can be added to other applications.
-Plug-ins can be grouped into features which can be distributed and installed into applications.

-Eclipse plug-ins are based on OSGi bundles.
-OSGi is used to manage the plug-ins in an Eclipse application.
-A plug-in must contain a manifest file with valid OSGi headers for plug-in name and version.
-Extensions and extension points functionality added by Eclipse in addition to OSGi.
-To use extensions you must provide a plugin.xml file.
-PDE provides a full featured project and editor for creating and editing these files.
+* == modular
+  * Reason: 🧠EACH plug-in -- contains -- SOME portion of code🧠
+* specifies
+  * OTHER plug-ins (or java packages) / -- required to -- run
+  * SET of java packages / it provides
+* Eclipse based program or product
+  * == MULTIPLE plug-ins /
+    * if you want to modify the functionality -> add, replace or remove them
+* are
+  * extendable -- via -- extensions and extension points
+    * Reason: 🧠plug-in -- can provide --
+      * \>= 1 extension points -> OTHER plug-ins -- can add to -- functionality | plug-in
+      * extensions -- to connect to -- OTHER plug-ins 🧠
+  * sharable
+    * -- exported as a -- directory or jar
+      * -> you can add | OTHER applications
+    * -- grouped into -- features / can be distributed & installed | applications
+* 💡Eclipse plug-ins -- are based on -- OSGi bundles💡
+  * OSGi -- is used to manage the -- plug-ins | Eclipse application
+  * requirements
+    * plug-in -- MUST contain a -- manifest file / VALID OSGi headers -- for -- plug-in name and version
+    * if you want to use extensions -> you MUST provide a "plugin.xml"
+      * PDE -- provides a -- FULL featured project and editor / help creating and editing these files

 Product
 -------

+* TODO:
 An Eclipse based product is a stand-alone program built with the Eclipse platform.
 A product may optionally be packaged and delivered as one or more features, which are simply groupings of plug-ins that are managed as a single entity by the Eclipse update mechanisms.

 Products include all the code and plug-ins needed to run them.
 This includes a Java runtime environment (JRE) and the Eclipse platform code.
 The plug-in code, JRE, and Eclipse platform are typically installed with a product-specific installation program.
 Product providers are free to use any installation tool or program that is appropriate for their needs.